4neesh/DevBlog/src/blogInProgress/035_GoLangIntro.md

 <br>
 <h4>System performance</h4>
 <p>
-Being statically typed, the type safety of Go is verified by the program to offer an optimisation to the compiled binary output.
+Being statically typed, the type safety of Go is verified at compile time to offer a runtime optimisation to the compiled binary output.
 The compiler to Go is well depended upon as it provides support to the developer for optimisation in a C-inspired manner.
 All in all, Go offers improved compilation and reduced clutter as a statically typed language.
 Beyond the compiler, Go uses garbage collection for efficient memory allocation and management for the developer and also uses multiple paradigms.